 - All disclosures, suspicions or allegations of abuse will be taken seriously and responded to swiftly and appropriately

 - All staff and volunteers at our school know how to report concerns to one of our Designated Safeguarding Leads in school.
-These staff in school are: Mrs Haylock, Mrs Goring, Mr Wilkinson, Miss Reveley, Mrs Cooper and Miss Lavelle.
+These staff in school are: Mrs Haylock, Mrs Goring, Miss Reveley, Mrs Cooper and Miss Lavelle.
 Our designated Governor for safeguarding is Ms Broad.

 - All staff and volunteers in school undertake regular training on safeguarding matters to ensure that systems and procedures for reporting concerns are known and understood

 The following links have lots of information about how to stay safe online.
 If you have any questions or are worried about anything online, talk to your teacher or a trusted adult in school.

 Technology is advancing at such a pace that many people feel left behind because they don’t have the knowledge.
 Children are growing up in this technological world and from young ages they are using technology and social media which many parents feel they cannot begin to understand.
 Parents may worry if they don’t know what their child is doing online and they may not know where to look for help.
 The good news is that parents don’t need to be IT experts in order to help keep their children safe from cyber criminals, all you have to do is…

 - Keep your computer software up to date